dashpay/docs/developers/integration.rst

 -----------------------

 Dash uses the X11 algorithm in place of SHA256 used in Bitcoin.
-It’s important to note, however, that this only affects the hashing of the Block itself.
+It’s important to note, however, that this only affects the hashing of the block itself.
 All other internals utilize SHA256 hashes (transactions, merkle root, etc.), which allows for most existing libraries to work in the Dash ecosystem.